tidyverse/dplyr/tests/testthat/_snaps/conditions.md

     Condition
       Error in `err_locs()`:
-      ! `x` must be an integer vector of locations. i This is an internal error, please report it to the package authors.
+      ! `x` must be an integer vector of locations. i This is an internal error in the dplyr package, please report it to the package authors.

 ---